YuLiu003/scalable-real-time-analytics-platform/README.md

 # Go Migration

 The platform has been completely migrated from Python to Go for improved performance, decreased memory usage, and better concurrency support.
-All Python components have been removed except for the tenant management service.
+All Python components have been removed.
 The migration provides the following benefits:

 - Reduced memory usage (~30%)
 - Faster startup times (~50% improvement)